What is epidemiological modelling and what is it used for?

 - Some estimates of the rates of contact between people, including interaction patterns and social structure, and how these are affected by various public health interventions.

 Governments may use modelling results to help inform decisions about policy.
-However, models are not the only factor considered and decisions are based on a range of data and evidence.
-A model on its own can’t tell you what to do, but it can help weigh up the pros and cons of alternative options.
+However, models are not the only factor considered and decisions are based on a range of data, evidence, and expertise.
+A model on its own cannot tell you what to do, but it can help weigh up the pros and cons of alternative options.